A Unified Framework for Lifted Training and Inversion Approaches: Introduction

 \subsection{Contributions}

 The main contributions of this chapter are summarised as follows: \begin{itemize} \item \textbf{A Unified Framework for Lifted Approaches:} We introduce a comprehensive mathematical framework (\Cref{sec:unified}) that encapsulates diverse neural network architectures (Perceptrons, MLPs, ResNets, and Proximal Neural Networks) and generalises various lifted training strategies (MAC-QP, Fenchel Lifted, Lifted Contrastive, and Lifted Bregman) under a single optimisation paradigm. \item \textbf{Synthesis of Lifted Methodologies:} We provide a detailed review of the evolution of lifted training (\Cref{sec:lifted_training}), clarifying the relationships between different approaches, such as the connection between Fenchel duality and Bregman distances in the context of proximal activations. \item \textbf{Implementation Strategies:} We detail practical implementation strategies, covering both deterministic block-coordinate descent (BCD) and the Implicit Stochastic Gradient Method (ISGM).
-We further highlight the integration of accelerated (Nesterov, Heavyball) and adaptive (Adam) optimisation methods within the linearised BCD variants for efficiently solving the lifted optimisation problem (\Cref{sec:implementation}). \item \textbf{Applications to Inverse Problems:} We bridge the gap between lifted optimisation and inverse problems, summarising recent work on stable lifted network inversion~\cite{wang2023liftedinversion}, which applies the framework to network inversion (input recovery from outputs) and establishes convergence results for single-layer networks in the small-noise regime. \item \textbf{Numerical Evaluation:} We provide a numerical evaluation of the lifted Bregman framework for canonical inverse problems, demonstrating its effectiveness and stability compared to conventional training for architectures with proximal activations (\Cref{sec:numerical_results}). \item \textbf{Software Release:} The release (upon acceptance of this manuscript) of a modular software package implementing the unified framework for lifted neural network training. \end{itemize}
+We further highlight the integration of accelerated (Nesterov, Heavyball) and adaptive (Adam) optimisation methods within the linearised BCD variants for efficiently solving the lifted optimisation problem (\Cref{sec:implementation}). \item \textbf{Applications to Inverse Problems:} We bridge the gap between lifted optimisation and inverse problems by explicitly considering network inversion as the target inverse problem, summarising recent work on stable lifted network inversion~\cite{wang2023liftedinversion}, which focuses on input recovery from outputs and establishes convergence results for single-layer networks in the small-noise regime. \item \textbf{Numerical Evaluation:} We provide a numerical evaluation of the lifted Bregman training framework for canonical (imaging) inverse problems, demonstrating its effectiveness and stability compared to conventional training for architectures with proximal activations (\Cref{sec:numerical_results}). \item \textbf{Software Release:} The release (upon acceptance of this manuscript) of a modular software package implementing the unified framework for lifted neural network training. \end{itemize}